ruby-grape/grape-swagger/README.md

 end
 ```

-## Markdown in Notes
+## Markdown in Detail/Notes

-The grape-swagger gem allows you to add an explanation in markdown in the notes field.
+The grape-swagger gem allows you to add an explanation in markdown in the detail/notes field.
 Which would result in proper formatted markdown in Swagger UI.
 Grape-swagger uses adapters for several markdown formatters.
 It includes adapters for [kramdown](http://kramdown.rubyforge.org) (kramdown [syntax](http://kramdown.rubyforge.org/syntax.html)) and [redcarpet](https://github.com/vmg/redcarpet).
 The adapters are packed in the GrapeSwagger::Markdown modules.
 We do not include the markdown gems in our gemfile, so be sure to include or install the depended gems.